GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-When I invented the web, I didn't have to ask anyone's permission.
+What is simplicity?
+Simplicity is the shortest path to a solution.

-~ Tim Berners-Lee
+~ Ward Cunningham
 <pre>

 </pre>